nicklockwood/ShapeScript/Help/paths.md

 If multiple `curve` commands (control points) are used in sequence, an end-point will be interpolated at the mid-point between them.
 This allows you to easily create complex curves such as an "S" shape.

 You can also create closed paths entirely using `curve` points.
-Eight `curve` points arranged in an octagon can closely approximate a circle (the 9th point is just a duplicate of the first, to close the path):
+Eight `curve` points arranged in an octagon can closely approximate a circle (the ninth point is just a duplicate of the first, to close the path):

 ```swift
 path {